Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #3: Empty piles are good

 We're now at move 7, and it's time to deal because we have no more tableaumoves available.
-The card we deal is the 10 of Hearts, which is useless because we can't play it to either the tableaus or the foundations yet.
+The card we deal is the 10, which is useless because we can't play it to either the tableaus or the foundations yet.
 This is typical: most of the cards you deal will just sit in the discard pile for a long time, and the discard pile will stretch longer and longer as you play.
 If you're lucky (and clever), it will eventually start shrinking again as you near the end of the game; but until then you'll just have to be patient.
 Keep dealing until you find a useful card.

 Tip #4: Use empty piles to reveal cards